Skip to content

 Full schemas in the Exec tools reference.

-• Team: the agents you brainstorm with
+• Team: the agents you brainstorm and plan with